-Beyond a few shelves, entire aisles (indeed stores) are dedicated to pet products like pet food, pet grooming materials, toys and accessories.
+Beyond just a few shelves, multiple aisles (indeed, entire pet stores!) are dedicated to pet products like pet food, pet grooming materials, toys and accessories.
 Imagine all the shapes, colors, and cute images of cats and dogs fighting for a shopper’s attention at every turn.

-That’s why proper branding (everything from interactive touchpoints through to packaging) is so important—especially for small pet product businesses that want to compete with big-budget industry giants.
+Branding is key for small pet product businesses that want to compete with big-budget industry giants.

-Tip: You obviously also need a really great product!
-Even if you manage to convince the consumer to purchase your product today, if the pet doesn’t like it, falls ill, or there are numerous recalls and bad reviews online, that would have been the first and last purchase ever.
+Tip: Marketing matters but you obviously also need a really great product!
+Even if you manage to convince the consumer to purchase your product, if the pet doesn’t like it, falls ill, or there are numerous recalls and bad reviews online, that would have been the first and last purchase ever.